ahmed-bouayed/upgraded-fishstick/_tabs/about.md

 {: .prompt-tip } -->

-Hi, I'm Ahmed, a passionate DevOps engineer with a strong focus on automation, containerization, and network security.
+I'm Ahmed, a passionate DevOps engineer with a strong focus on automation, containerization, and network security.
 I enjoy sharing my knowledge through detailed guides and tutorials to help others in the tech community.
 When I'm not working on projects, you can find me exploring new technologies and improving my skills.